 International entries will not be accepted due to space limitations and travel restrictions.

-Prior to entering the facility, all participants must register and pick up credentials that will be required to enter the Greensboro Aquatic Center for each session.
-Rather than the paper waiver and emergency contact form swimmers completed at registration in previous years, these forms will be sent in a pre-event email to complete online prior to arriving at the facility.
-Registration will be held in the plaza just outside the main GAC entrance on Tuesday, July 20, from 3-7 p.m. and on all other days from 30 minutes prior to warm-up of the first session through the end of the final session each day.
+All participants must pick up credentials that will be required to enter the Greensboro Aquatic Center for each session.
+Rather than the paper waiver and emergency contact form swimmers completed on-site in previous years, swimmers must complete this form online prior to arriving at the facility.
+Credentials and goody bags can be picked up in the plaza just outside the main GAC entrance on Tuesday, July 20, from 3-7 p.m. and on all other days from 30 minutes prior to warm-up of the first session through the end of the final session each day.

 Two courses will be used for all events.
 Men’s heats will precede women’s heats for each event, except that men’s and women’s heats may be seeded together for the 500, 1000, and 1650 freestyle events.
 The 1650 and 1000 freestyle events will be seeded slowest to fastest by entry time, regardless of age.
 The 500 freestyle and 400 IM may be seeded slowest to fastest by entry time, regardless of age.
 The 200-yard events may be deck-seeded and may be seeded by entry time, regardless of age, for each sex.
 All 50 and 100 events will be pre-seeded by age group, with the oldest age groups first, slowest to fastest within each age group.
 All seeding decisions will be announced at usms.org by July 12.

 - The 50s, 100s, and 200s will be preseeded with the oldest age groups first, slowest to fastest within each age group, men and women separate.

 - The 1650 and 1000 freestyle will be deck seeded by time, men and women separate.

 - The 500 freestyle and 400 IM will be deck seeded with the oldest age groups first, slowest to fastest within each age group, men and women separate.